jayyvis/mongojs-logger/README.md

 To do this, mongojs-logger supports passing in a context object to your log handler.

-When you pass in a context object as last argument to db operation and it will passed on to log handler
+When you pass in a context object as last argument to db operation, it will be passed on to your log handler

 ```
 db.comments.find({postId: 250}, function(err, comments) {